4 Questions That Help Solve Your Knee Pain Mystery

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Sometimes that work leads to pain.
-As you age, and as you put strain on your knees through sports, knee pain becomes common.
-That’s partly true because it can come from so many different sources.
+As you age, and as you put strain on your knees through physical activity, knee pain becomes common.

-To get the relief you need, your doctors have to identify the right cause.
-Here are the few of the factors that go into that process.
+Rest, ice, compression and elevation is a good a starting point for easing minor aches and pains.
+But to get the relief you need for persistent pain, your doctors have to identify the right cause.
+Here are a few of the factors that go into diagnosing knee pain.

 The hunt for the cause of knee pain is like the search for a home: Location matters.

-For example, pain below your kneecap might be a sign of patellar tendonitis, or inflammation in the tendon that connects the kneecap to the shinbone.
-Pain above the kneecap often means quadriceps tendonitis.
+For example, pain below your kneecap might be a sign of patellar tendinitis, or inflammation in the tendon that connects the kneecap to the shinbone, says rheumatologist Scott Burg, DO.
+Pain above the kneecap often means quadriceps tendinitis.

-Pain on the inside or outside of your knee could has truly varied causes.
-It might be a sign of a torn ligament (the medial collateral ligament on the inside or lateral collateral ligament on the outside).
-But it also could indicate a torn meniscus.
-That’s the cartilage that lines and “cushions” your knee joint.
+Pain on the inside or outside of your knee could be a sign of a torn ligament (the medial collateral ligament on the inside, or lateral collateral ligament on the outside), Dr. Burg says.
+But it also could indicate a torn or degenerative meniscus, which is the cartilage that lines and cushions your knee joint.